Koshimizu-Takehito/ScreenMacros/README.md

 ### `@Screens`

 - **Attached to**: enum
 - **Generates**:
   - `extension <Enum>: View, Screens`
   - `var body: some View`

-If no `@Screen` attributes are present, types are inferred from case names by converting them to UpperCamelCase:
+If no `@Screen` attributes are present, View types are inferred from case names by converting them to UpperCamelCase:

 ```swift
 @Screens